cahe6160/Personal_Website/README.md

 -----------------------------------------------------------
 To host locally download the latest version of node.js @ https://nodejs.org/en/

-then open terminal and type: sudo npm install http-server -g (sudo is only for mac and -g is to make this server local)
+then open terminal and type: sudo npm install http-server -g (sudo is only for mac and -g is to make this server global)

 then go to the directory where my website is and type http-server